 Includes customs regulations and contact information for this country's customs office.

-Customs duties are an important part of the Thai taxation system.
+duties are an important part of the Thai taxation system.
 Duties are collected on both imports and selected exports.
 The classification of goods for duty purposes is based upon the Harmonized Commodity Description and Coding System (commonly referred to as the “Harmonized System” or “HS Code”) and is, therefore, consistent with the classifications used by most of Thailand’s trading partners.
 Duties are levied on an ad valorem basis or at a specific rate, whichever is higher.
 On January 1.
 2000, Thailand adopted the GATT Valuation Agreement.
-Imported articles are subject both to duties and to VAT, which is also administered by the Customs Department.
+Imported articles are subject both to duties and to a value added tax (VAT), which is also administered by the Customs Department.
 Export duties are imposed on only a few items, including rawhide and wood.
-Exports are taxable at a 0 percent VAT rate.
+Exports are taxable at a zero percent VAT rate.

 Customs Procedures Related to Taxes and Duties

 Customs procedures for goods arriving in Thailand are similar to those in most other countries.
 An importer must file an entry form, plus other requisite documents (such as a bill of lading, invoice, and packing list) with the Customs Department through an electronic channel called the “Paperless System.”
 For certain goods such as medical devices, pharmaceuticals, food supplements, cosmetics, and chemicals, an import license is required, and duties and VAT are due upon arrival.
 When total duties have yet to be determined or urgent clearance is required, a deposit may be paid.
 Finally, landing and storage charges must be paid before the goods are released.
 Imported goods can also be stored in bonded warehouses.
 Generally, the obligation to pay duties arises at the time of import, whereas stored goods are assessed at the tariff rate in effect on the date of release.